ippontech/blog-usa/make-client-handsoffs-a-breeze-with-the-power-of-devops.md

 }
 ```

 The aws cli tools in the container will automatically have access to any resources specified in the [Task Execution Role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html).
-We added a policy for the task's role to access the paramter store.
+We added a policy for the task's role to access the parameter store.

 ```
 {